 - Keep an eye on the treated area: Some discomfort, swelling, and bleeding are often common, especially after surgery.
 Continue to bite down firmly on the gauze we’ve provided, changing it after every hour or so.
 If symptoms seem to continue or get worse after the first 72 hours, contact us immediately.

 - Nurture your body: Take vitamins or other supplements after surgery and ask us which ones we recommend you take.
 Your diet will be limited, so extra nutrition through soft, healthy foods and drinks are highly encouraged during recovery.

 - Keep up with your oral hygiene: Good oral hygiene is essential after oral surgery as it is at any other time.
 After 24 hours you can resume regular brushing.
 We also suggest gently rinsing your mouth every so often with mild salt water (1/4 teaspoon of salt in a glass of water).
 However, DO NOT use mouth wash or hydrogen peroxide rinses for at least two weeks.

 - Rest, rest, and get some more rest: You should devote three days to resting and recovery.
 It is okay to return to school/work on the fourth day, but only if you’re feeling up to it.

 Still Have Questions About Dental Implant Treatment?
-Ask Our Periodontist!
+Ask Our Periodontists!

 As your trusted team for periodontal health and dental implant placement, we understand you may still have questions or want more information.
-Dr. Cabrera is passionate about helping smiles through his extensive knowledge and love of educating you about your oral health and available treatment options.
+Dr. Cabrera and Dr. Sabzehei are passionate about helping smiles through their extensive knowledge and love of educating you about your oral health and available treatment options.
 During consultations, we highly-encourage asking questions, voicing concerns, and sharing your goals.

-Here are some of the most common questions Dr. Cabrera is asked during our detailed consultations regarding dental implants:
+Here are some of the most common questions Dr.'s Cabrera and Sabzehei are asked during our detailed consultations regarding dental implants: